Past Exhibition: Enlightenment and Beauty

 Enlightenment and Beauty: Sculptures by Houdon and Clodion

-Displayed in the brilliant natural light of the Frick’s Portico Gallery, exquisitely carved, lifelike marble portraits by Houdon and virtuoso terracotta figures and reliefs by Clodion will epitomize each artist’s best-known achievements.
-Important examples from New York–area private collections will complement the Frick’s sculptures and introduce other aspects of the artists’ oeuvres not represented at the museum.
-The ensemble will illustrate the beauty, naturalism, and classical motifs that connect the works of both artists, who were fellow students in Rome, while also drawing attention to their respective goals and sensibilities as the dominant French sculptors of their day.
+Displayed in the brilliant natural light of the Frick’s Portico Gallery, exquisitely carved, lifelike marble portraits by Houdon and virtuoso terracotta figures and reliefs by Clodion epitomized each artist’s best-known achievements.
+Important examples from New York–area private collections complemented the Frick’s sculptures and introduced other aspects of the artists’ oeuvres not represented at the museum.
+The ensemble illustrated the beauty, naturalism, and classical motifs that connect the works of both artists, who were fellow students in Rome, while also drawing attention to their respective goals and sensibilities as the dominant French sculptors of their day.

-The exhibition is organized by Denise Allen, Curator, and Katie Steiner, Curatorial Assistant, with Alyse Muller, Ayesha Bulchandani-Mathrani Curatorial Intern.
+The exhibition was organized by Denise Allen, Curator, and Katie Steiner, Curatorial Assistant, with Alyse Muller, Ayesha Bulchandani-Mathrani Curatorial Intern.

-Support for the presentation is generously provided by Margot and Jerry Bogert and Mrs. Henry Clay Frick II.
+Support for the presentation was generously provided by Margot and Jerry Bogert and Mrs. Henry Clay Frick II.